ligadata-shilpa/Kamanja/trunk/GenerateModels/jtm/README.md

     Mapper messages always need to be in the form of ${alias.element}

+    References to messages must be lower case as names are

 ### The 5 main sections

 Header - specifies the "target" language, version and the namespace.
 Those three elements are used during the code generation.
 There is also a version attribute, add missing Requirements